 I was talking to the student who you went on holiday with.

 This isn't grammatically correct, but it sounds much more natural.
-(It's probably even more natural to remove who completely here - see the rule above about not using who.)
+(It's probably even more natural to remove who completely here - see the rule above)

 Now try these relative clauses practice exercises.